golang/example/gotypes/README.md

 	func MissingMethod(V Type, T *Interface, static bool) (method *Func, wrongType bool)

-The `Implements` predicate reports whether a type satisifies an interface type.
+The `Implements` predicate reports whether a type satisfies an interface type.
 `MissingMethod` is like `Implements`, but instead of returning false, it explains why a type does not satisfy the